scrcpy

 Before starting, make sure to enable USB Debugging on your Android device.
 This is found in the developer options in your device’s settings.

 Once done, connect your Android device to your Windows computer using a USB cable.
-Finally, we run srccpy.
-To do this, execute the following command:
+Finally, we run scrcpy.
+To do this, run the following command:

 scrcpy

-A window will open showing the screen of your Android device.
+A window will open showing your Android device’s screen.
 We can interact with this window simply by using the keyboard and mouse.

-Lastly, if we press Ctrl+S (Windows/Linux) or Command+S (macOS) to capture an image of the device’s screen.
+Finally, press Ctrl+S (Windows/Linux) or Command+S (macOS) to capture a screenshot of the device’s screen.

 Advanced Configuration

-• Resolution: We can adjust the resolution of the transmitted screen with the -m option.
+• Resolution: We can adjust the resolution of the streamed screen with the -m option.
 For example, to limit the resolution to 1280x720:

 scrcpy -m 1280